logo

 Description

 Microsoft SharePoint contains an improper authentication vulnerability that allows an authorized attacker to perform spoofing over a network.
 Successfully exploitation could allow an attacker to view sensitive information and make some changes to disclosed information.
 This vulnerability could be chained with CVE-2025-49704.
-The update for CVE-2025-53771 includes more robust protections than the update for CVE-2025-49706.
+CVE-2025-53771 is a patch bypass for CVE-2025-49706, and the updates for CVE-2025-53771 include more robust protection than those for CVE-2025-49706.

 Known To Be Used in Ransomware Campaigns?